 Libertarian Party of Arkansas v.
 Martin, No. 4:15cv-635 (E.D.
 AR.) - This case was filed on October 14, 2015.
 It challenges the state requirement that new or minor parties must choose all of their nominees except presidential nominees by November of the year before the election.
-The parties are currently taking discovery.
+The parties have taken discovery.
 In April 2016, the Defendants sent the Plaintiffs an extensive request for production of documents and interrogatories encompassing a wide range of communications relating to nomination procedures and other internal party matters.
+The Court held a hearing in the case on July 11, 2016, and indicated that it would enter a decision by July 18, 2016.
 Plaintiffs' counsel is Jim Linger: (918) 585-2797; bostonbarristers@tulsacoxmail.com.